 NCT06450639 2024-512383-65-00 BN45398

-Trial Summary
+Study Summary

 1. Why is this study needed?

-This study is testing a medicine called satralizumab (RO5333787) to check if it can have an effect on the muscles and the bones of people living with DMD.
+This study is testing a medicine called satralizumab (RO5333787) to see if it can help with the muscle and bone issues of people living with DMD.
 Satralizumab is an experimental medicine for DMD.
-This means health authorities (like the U.S. Food and Drug Administration and European Medicines Agency) have not approved satralizumab for the treatment of people with DMD.
-However, satralizumab is currently approved for the treatment of another disease called Neuromielitis Optica Spectrum Disorder (NMOSD).
-This study aims to find out the effects of satralizumab when given along with glucocorticoids in children with DMD.
+This means health authorities (like the U.S. Food and Drug Administration and European Medicines Agency) have not approved satralizumab for the treatment of muscle and bone issues in people with DMD.

 2. Who can take part in the study?